sosacrazy126/cursorrules-architect/README.md

   - Anthropic API key with access to `claude-3-7-sonnet-20250219`
   - OpenAI API key with access to `o1`, `o3-mini`, or `gpt-4o`
   - DeepSeek API key with access to DeepSeek Reasoner
+  - Google API key with access to `gemini-2.0-flash` or `gemini-2.5-pro-exp-03-25`
 - Dependencies:
   - `anthropic` for Anthropic API access
   - `openai` for OpenAI API access
+  - `google-generativeai` for Google Gemini API access
   - `rich` for beautiful terminal output
   - `click` for CLI interface
   - `pathlib` for path manipulation